-- (e) Not less than one hundred eighty calendar days after the Issuance of Notice of Non-Compliance, and if the large school district is still not in compliance with NRS 388G.500 through 388G.810, place a large school district in either partial or full receivership.
+(e)(f) At any time after receiving the State Board's recommendation may place a large school district in either partial or full receivership.
 The Superintendent of Public Instruction shall then appoint a receiver, whose power, authority and duties shall be effective on the date of the receiver's appointment by the Superintendent of Public Instruction.
-Subject to the terms of the receivership as decided by the Superintendent of Public Instruction, once appointed, the receiver may perform any of the following actions: - (1) Override any decisions of the Superintendent of Schools of a large school district or the Board of Trustees, or both, concerning the areas subject to receivership as determined by the Superintendent of Public Instruction, and initiate and make decisions concerning the areas subject to receivership as determined by the Superintendent of Public Instruction.
+Subject to the terms of the receivership as decided by the Superintendent of Public Instruction, once appointed, the receiver may perform any of the following actions:

+(1) Override any decisions of the Superintendent of Schools of a large school district or the Board of Trustees, or both, concerning the areas subject to receivership as determined by the Superintendent of Public Instruction, and initiate and make decisions concerning the areas subject to receivership as determined by the Superintendent of ^{nt} Public Instruction.

-- (2) Attend any and all meetings of the large school district including, but not limited to, board of trustee meetings, executive or cabinet level meetings, principal meetings, and stakeholder meetings. - (3) Supervise the day-to-day activities of the large school district's staff, including reassigning the duties and responsibilities of personnel in a manner that, in the determination of the receiver, best suits the needs of the large school district. - (4) Provide progress reports to the Superintendent of Public Schools and other reports as required by the Superintendent of Public Instruction.
+(2) Attend any and all meetings of the large school district including, but not limited to, board of trustee meetings, executive or cabinet level meetings, principal meetings, and stakeholder meetings.

+(3) Supervise any related the day-to-day activities of the large school district's staff, including reassigning the duties and responsibilities of personnel in a manner that, in the determination of the receiver, best suits the needs of the large school district to achieve compliance.
+(4) Provide progress reports to the Superintendent of Public Schools and other reports as required by the Superintendent of Public Instruction.

-- (5) Reorganize the large school district to bring it into compliance with NRS 388G.500 through 388G.810.
-This includes, but is not limited to, reorganizing policies and regulations, management, budgetary systems, departments, divisions, and any other areas needed to bring the large school district into compliance. - (6) Negotiate or renegotiate employment contracts to bring them into compliance with NRS 388G.500 through 388G.810, including but not limited to, with recognized bargaining units.
+(5) Reorganize the large school district to bring it into compliance with NRS 388G.500 through 388G.810.
+This includes, but is not limited to, reorganizing policies and regulations, management, budgetary systems, departments, divisions, and any other areas needed to bring the large school district into compliance.

+(6) Negotiate or renegotiate employment contracts to bring them into compliance with NRS 388G.500 through 388G.810, including but not limited to, with recognized bargaining units.